Anchal2206/smart_eye/README.md

 # Assistive Vision Device
-An AI-integrated embedded system for visually impaired assistance — capturing an image via onboard camera, generating scene descriptions using an LLM, and converting it into speech using TTS models.
+An AI-integrated embedded system for visually impaired assistance — capturing an image via onboard camera, generating scene descriptions using Gemini, and converting it into speech using TTS models.

 ---